Knowing how high (or low) a Video Game Designer’s Salary is or should be, is something I like researching every now and then.

 As I mentioned above, there are so many different possible disciplines involved in creating a compelling Video Game nowadays.
 Gamers expect a certain level of Quality that a one-man show usually can’t reach.

 This shouldn’t hold you back though.
-You can always ask friends and colleagues to work on a project together and in a way you then are your own small Game Studio, without all the bureaucratics involved.
-It has never been easier to self-Publish Video Games without a huge Publisher.
+You can always ask friends and colleagues to work on a project together and in a way, you then are your own small Game Studio, without all the bureaucratic involved.
+It has never been easier to self-publish Video Games without a huge Publisher.
 (Making money from it though is a whole other field.)